 There is information for students with a disability, and if this affects any of your students you are encouraged to read this early in the process of your students considering medicine.

 This booklet is particularly aimed at those schools and colleges that have limited experience of supporting students in their application to medicine.
-It has been produced by the Medical Schools Council and is endorsed by all 33 publicly funded undergraduate medical schools in the UK.
+It has been produced by the Medical Schools Council and is endorsed by all member undergraduate medical schools in the UK.

 The information relates to UK medical schools only.
-It is correct and accurate at the time of publication (March 2017), and relates to the 2017-2018 admissions process.
+It is correct and accurate at the time of publication (May 2018).
 It will be updated annually but we advise you to check individual medical school websites.